 Do not try to clean anything that is made of plastic as essential oils quickly permeate this and make it nearly impossible to remove scents.

 A word of warning: Do not put any beaker or glassware, or stainless steel bowl that has essential oils in them in your dishwasher.
 The small amount of essential oils could potentially damage your dishwasher.
 Wash all your supplies in a sink with hot soapy water.
 Rinse and dry.
 Sorry but you don’t want to ruin your dishwasher.

 Here is an example for you, of how to blend, using a recipe from the book “Aromatherapy Recipes Using Pure Essential oils Volume 1” by Penny Keay

-Blend all the oils in a spray bottle, add the emulsifier and then the distilled water.
+Blend all the oils in a spray bottle, add the emulsifier and then the Room Spray Base.
 Shake well and spray.
 This is an excellent air freshener for pet odors.